-- Arrange for a Site Visit with their employer and Arts Co-op coordinator.
+- Arrange for a site visit with their employer and Arts Co-op Career Educator.

-- Accept feedback and suggestions for improvement from their supervisor and/or coordinator in a positive manner.
+- Accept feedback and suggestions for improvement from their supervisor and/or Co-op Career Educator in a positive manner.

 - Complete and submit final Professional Development Projects to the Arts Co-op office.

 - Share copies of these projects with their work supervisor and discuss any issues of confidentiality prior to submission.

 - Complete the final evaluation for the work term.